-A shocking new report released by the Breast Cancer Fund's Campaign for Safe Cosmetics revealed the widespread presence of toxic chemicals in children's shampoos, lip balms, makeup, nail products and face paints.
+A shocking new report released by Breast Cancer Prevention Partners' Campaign for Safe Cosmetics revealed the widespread presence of toxic chemicals in children's shampoos, lip balms, makeup, nail products and face paints.

 -Labels revealed hormone disrupting parabens and preservatives that release the carcinogen formaldehyde.